te-papa/collections-api/persona-rebecca.md

 * Sometimes I have to abandon a data source if its range of programming language libraries or output formats doesn't include the only one that I have some proficiency in
 * I am frustrated when dataset identifiers don't align as it slows down combining the data from multiple sources to get an aggregate picture
+* It can get tricky keeping downloaded datasets in sync when I can't filter for recently added/changed records or the OAI-PMH implementation doesn't notify deletions

 </div>